 Rebar Material Calculator

-Calculate how much rebar you need for your concrete slab by entering the dimensions below, along with the desired spacing and the spacing between the edge and the rebar grid.
+Calculate how much rebar you need to reinforce a concrete slab by entering the dimensions below, along with the desired spacing and the spacing between the edge and the rebar grid.

 How to Estimate How Much Rebar You Need